allthings/poeditor-sync-service-3000/README.md

 ## Local Development

 Best practice is to develop locally using a TDD approach.
-The boilerplate includes sample tests on which you can build, including example of how to mock AWS services.

 Start the development environment with: